Ya know what I hate?

 The house is a wonder, and there’s no denying that.
 It has a full flow thru ventilation system, a rooftop-based, whole-house-humidifying feature, and more than ample storage in the open-air basement.

 Naturally, security is always an issue, and we have installed the best in home guardians.
-For a minimal outlay in expense and upkeep, our personal crime deterrent will patrol the entire fence line a minimum of once per hour, sound an audible alarm if it senses any movement within it’s range, and as an added bonus, it even keeps track of the children.
+For a minimal outlay in expense and upkeep, our personal crime deterrent will patrol the entire fence line a minimum of once per hour, sound an audible alarm if it senses any movement within it’s range, and as an added bonus,

 And it was such a HASSLE driving all the way to the gym, that we now have our own (yes we DO) right in the backyard.
 It’s so convenient to put on my workout clothes, head to the yard, and be able to finish a whole body routine without leaving home.
 Aerobics, resistance training, stretching, powerlifting, the whole nine yards, honey.
 And as an added benefit, I can do my tanning at the same time.